-Items (f) and (g).
+Items 11(f) and 11(g).
 No further information is needed.

-Item . an independent assessment, the assessment must meet the requirements specified in §4442.11.
+Item 12.
+If you opt to provide an independent assessment, the assessment must meet the requirements specified in §4442.11.

 The heading of the application must include the name of the State and the closing must include the signature, title and date of signature of the appropriate single State agency or State Medicaid official.

 Effective for waiver requests received after September 9, 1985, the effective date for a new waiver is established by HCFA prospectively on or after the date of approval and after consultation with you.